-- 1. "Administrator" means the division administrator of the division of soil conservation or a designee. - 2.
-"Committee" means the state soil conservation committee. - 3.
-"Division" means the division of soil conservation within the department of agriculture and land stewardship. - 4.
+- 1. "Administrator" means the administrator of the division or a designee. - 2.
+"Committee" means the state soil conservation and water quality committee established in section 161A.4. - 3.
+"Division" means the division of soil conservation and water quality created within the department of agriculture and land stewardship pursuant to section 159.5. - 4.
 "Fund" means the abandoned mine reclamation fund established pursuant to this chapter. - 5.
 "Imminent danger to the health and safety of the public" means the existence of a condition or practice, or a violation of a permit or other requirement of this chapter in a coal mining and reclamation operation, which could reasonably be expected to cause substantial physical harm to persons outside the permit area before it can be abated.
 A reasonable expectation of death or serious injury before abatement exists if a rational person, subjected to the same conditions or practices giving rise to the peril, would not expose the person's self to the danger during the time necessary for abatement.